sabbour/app-routing-tutorial/README.md

 You can configure the application routing add-on to automatically configure DNS entries on Azure DNS for ingresses that you create.

 ### Create a public Azure DNS Zone
+If you have domain name you can use for this exercise,use that as your DNSZONENAME.
+Otherwise you can use Otherwise you can use nip.io.
+For the latter option, you would just use your ingress controller's IP address as your domain name.
+So if your IP adress is 4.255.22.196, your DNSZONENAME would be 4-255-22-196.nip.io

+DNSZONENAME=<ZoneName> # must have at least 2 labels (eg. testing.com. testing is the first label and com is the second)

 ```bash
 az network dns zone create -g $RGNAME -n $DNSZONENAME